 General ledger - What is a general ledger?

-Definition: The general ledger is the primary accounting record of a company which uses double-entry bookkeeping.
+The general ledger is the primary accounting record of a company that uses double-entry bookkeeping

 Accounts that are usually included in the general ledger are:

-These value items are created by posting transactions recorded in the sales daybook, purchases daybook, cash book and general journals daybook.
+These value items are created by posting transactions recorded in the sales book, purchases book, cash book, and general journals book.

 The general ledger can also be supported by one or more subsidiary ledgers that provide details for accounts in the general ledger.